Positioning vs. Messaging – Key Differences and Similarities

 Let’s recap this guide with these key takeaways:

-While often confused as two ways to say the same thing, positioning, and messaging perform very different functions.
-Positioning allows you to align your teams on what your brand offers and what sets it apart in the market.
+Positioning and messaging perform different functions.
+Positioning allows a brand to align the teams on what it offers and what sets it apart in the market.

 Nora Sudduth smiling warmly, seated with a vibrant bouquet on a table.